torvalds/linux/Documentation/filesystems/omfs.rst

 being ~0 and e_blocks being ones'-complement of the total number of blocks in the table.

-If this table overflows, a continuation inode is written and pointed to by e_next.
-These have a header but lack the rest of the inode structure.
+If this table overflows, a continuation ianalde is written and pointed to by e_next.
+These have a header but lack the rest of the ianalde structure.